jamwaffles/stm32-cube/README.md

 # Blue Pill Cube

+## Wiring

+Power the cube's +5v from a different supply - the Blue Pill/USB can't handle it.

+Connect the data cable (USB green) to B15.
+Job done.

 ## APA106 timing

 The APA106 is similar to the WS2812 in that is uses a single wire, timing-based bus to operate, however the timings are slightly different.
 Cycle time is 1.71us per bit, and a 1 or 0 is dictated by the duty cycle as below: